 Hospital tracking: The Minnesota System for Tracking Resources, Alerts and Communication (MNTrac) provides tracking for:

 - Hospital bed availability

-- Pharmaceuticals & Resources MNTrac also features emergency alert & advisory notifications and online conferencing during emergencies.
+- Pharmaceuticals and resources MNTrac also features emergency alert and advisory notifications and online conferencing during emergencies.

-Hotlines, Websites, News Releases & Nurse Triage Lines: MDH can quickly distribute information for the public and the medical community via news releases, hotlines and interactive websites.
-During the H1N1 Flu pandemic, the MN FluLine received over 27,000 calls in six months, thus decreasing the burden on physicians and hospitals.
+Hotlines, websites, news releases, and nurse triage lines: MDH can quickly distribute information for the public and the medical community via news releases, hotlines, and interactive websites.
+During the H1N1 flu pandemic, the MN FluLine received more than 27,000 calls in six months, decreasing the burden on physicians and hospitals.

-Exercises & Training: Statewide, regional, and local exercises are conducted regularly and systematically so all aspects of emergency planning can be tested and refined.
+Exercises and training: Statewide, regional, and local exercises are conducted regularly and systematically so all aspects of emergency planning can be tested and refined.

-Medicine and Medical Supplies: A natural disaster or a terrorism incident could rapidly strain or deplete medical and pharmaceutical supplies.
-To address this, CDC developed a resource called The Strategic National Stockpile Program.
-It can reach any location in the U.S. within 12 hours of a request.
+Medicine and medical supplies: A natural disaster or a terrorism incident could rapidly strain or deplete medical and pharmaceutical supplies.
+To address this, CDC developed a resource called the Strategic National Stockpile Program.
+It can reach any location in the United States within 12 hours of a request.
 Some state and local stockpiles are also in place.

 If communication systems are compromised, MDH has back-up cellular and satellite phones plus 800 MHz radios that are part of the statewide ARMER system.
 These tactical communication assets are stored at MDH and each of the seven district offices.